cibernox/ember-basic-dropdown/README.md

     {{/basic-dropdown}}
 ```

+NOTE: If for some reason clicking outside a dropdown doesn't work, you might want to make sure the `<body>` spans the entire viewport.
+Adding a css rule like `body {min-height: 100vh;}` would do the trick.
+It ensures that wherever you click on the page, it will close the dropdown.

 #### Keyboard and touchscreen support

 The trigger of the component is focusable by default, and when focused can be triggered using `Enter` or `Space`.